stal-ix/stal-ix.github.io/KERNEL.md

 ix run set/menuconfig -- make HOSTCC=cc menuconfig
 ```

-You need to find all the modules from the list above in the configurator (it has a search!) and add them to the configuration.
+You need to find all the modules from the list above in the configurator (there is a search!) and add them to the configuration.

 ---
-Herewith:
+That being said:

  * Don't forget to add all the necessary buses for your devices (USB, I2C, PCIe, NVMe, etc.).
  * Some drivers require firmware.
-They'll need to be added to ix.sh for your kernel, as done here: [https://github.com/stal-ix/ix/blob/main/pkgs/bin/kernel/6/0/slot/vbox/ix.sh#L9](https://github.com/stal-ix/ix/blob/main/pkgs/bin/kernel/6/0/slot/vbox/ix.sh#L9).<br>
+They'll need to be added to ix.sh for your kernel, as done here: [https://github.com/stal-ix/ix/blob/0b454258670ba4a4bc3fba6d416801d55c73467d/pkgs/bin/kernel/6/0/slot/vbox/ix.sh#L9](https://github.com/stal-ix/ix/blob/0b454258670ba4a4bc3fba6d416801d55c73467d/pkgs/bin/kernel/6/0/slot/vbox/ix.sh#L9).<br>
-  *Pro tip:* run `dmesg | grep firmware` on running system for information about missing firmware!
+  *Pro tip:* Run `dmesg | grep firmware` on a running system to get information about the missing firmware!
- * Read how to build a kernel generally in a source-based distro - [https://wiki.gentoo.org/wiki/Kernel/Configuration](https://wiki.gentoo.org/wiki/Kernel/Configuration).
+ * Read how to build a kernel in general in a source-based distribution - [https://wiki.gentoo.org/wiki/Kernel/Configuration](https://wiki.gentoo.org/wiki/Kernel/Configuration).
- * Don't forget to add cgroup, user namespaces, network namespaces support for your kernel!
+ * Don't forget to add support for cgroups, user namespaces, network namespaces to your kernel!

 ---

-Alternatively, you can combine previous commands into one:
+Alternatively, you can combine the previous commands into one:

 ```shell
 ...